c4cs/c4cs.github.io/_commands/tools/diff.md

 ##### Break it down

-* The `-y` or `--side-by-side` flag prints the output in two columns.
-Regular output from diff can be a little hard to read, as you can see by the output when we do not provide the flag.
-The output `2c2` and `2,3c2` are commands for `patch` which is a tool often used with `diff` and can be ignored.
-The `<` symbol means the line is missing from file2, and `>` means the line is missing from file1.
 * The `-W <N>` or `--width=NUM` flag gives a maximum output width, which is useful if your two column output is wrapping around the end of your console.
 * The `-q` or `--brief` flag used in the last example just reports when two files are different giving no feedback on specific lines.

-#### Example command

 #### `diff -r dir1/ dir2/`
 ~~~ bash